openstack-archive/instack-undercloud/docker/README.md

 Building the instack-virt-setup Docker image
 --------------------------------------------
-There is no reason to build the Docker image yourself if you pulled it following the command above.
+There is no reason to build the Docker image yourself if you pulled it following the commands above.
 These steps are here just to document the build process.

 Building the docker image is a multi-step process.
-There is a Dockerfile to help with building the initial image.
+There is a Dockerfile to assist with building the initial image.

 1. Run through instack-virt-setup on the build host, according to http://openstack.redhat.com/Deploying_RDO_to_a_Virtual_Machine_Environment_using_RDO_via_Instack#Virtual_Host_Setup